Roof Repairs & Leak Detection

 We carry out flat roofing across Stockport and the surrounding area.
 Every location below has its own dedicated page.
 Click through for local detail on the work we carry out there.

 The town centre and inner suburbs, late-Victorian and Edwardian terraces with flat lead-topped bay windows (the slate-pitched ones sit outside our flat roof remit), and 1930s semi-detached homes with single-skin garage roofs in failing pour-and-roll felt.
 Lead bay rebuilds and EPDM garage replacements are the most common jobs here.
+Recent work in Offerton has included GRP fibreglass systems on rear extensions with integrated rooflights, where seamless lamination and tight detailing around the rooflight kerb favour GRP over rubber.

 A mix of inter-war semi-detached homes through Cheadle and Cheadle Hulme and 1960s/70s detached estates running through Bramhall and Hazel Grove.
 Most flat roof work here is on rear kitchen extensions, double garages, and dormer cheeks, typically warm-deck EPDM or GRP installed to current Building Regulations Part L.